As if we didn’t have enough issues already, we have started a print magazine devoted to psychoanalysis called Parapraxis.

 Oakland CA

-For pitches: Please keep in mind that we do not have the capacity to respond to every pitch, but we will read what we can.
+For pitches: Please keep in mind that we do not have the capacity to respond to every pitch, but we will read them all.
 Our essays largely start out as pitches.
-Pitches are reviewed, developed, accepted, and edited by a collective of volunteer editors.
+Pitches are reviewed, developed, accepted, and edited by a group of all-volunteer editors.
 We thank you for thinking of us for your work, and for your understanding and patience.

 To send letters to the editor, to change your mailing address, send advertising inquiries, or anything else, please use the following form: